 Could this be the light Glock was looking for when they lost the Army trials to try and snake back in?
 I know Glock fans are rejoicing with this new problem with the P320 since their defeat, but in all seriousness, this is an issue that I hope Sig Sauer does fix.
 I personally love my Sig P320.
 I currently have no misfires or jams with it.
 I often wonder with all testing, which models are they testing, due to different variants of the P320 (Gen 1/2 Trigger Packs).
 Is this failure with all P320’s or just the new ones.
 Will changing out the trigger to the APEX Tactical Flat Trigger fix this problem?
 Will Sig re-introduce the idea of the trigger safety?
 Only time will tell.

 We will stay up-to-date with this issue as it unfolds in the future!
+If you need good information on pistol range bags checkout this site.

 As always, ya’ll be good and be safe!